Other Wireless Attack Surfaces

 Rouf, Miller, Mustafa, Taylor, Oh, Xu, Gruteser, Trappe, Seskar, USENIX Security 2010 [1]

-One of the first papers to demonstrate a practical wireless attack against a federally mandated, already-deployed automotive system.
+The authors mounted a practical wireless attack against a federally mandated automotive system that was already in the field, one of the first papers to do so.
 NHTSA had required TPMS fitment on all US vehicles sold after 2008, so the vulnerable surface was already at scale when the research appeared.

-The team selected two representative sensors (TPS-A and TPS-B) covering high US market share.
+They picked two sensors, TPS-A and TPS-B, that together held a large share of the US market.
 Both broadcast Manchester-encoded frames in the 315/433 MHz ISM band.
-Using a USRP with a TVRX daughterboard, GNU Radio, and a commodity ATEQ VT55 trigger tool, they captured I/Q recordings, varied temperature and pressure in a controlled setting, and correlated the resulting bit patterns with sensor IDs printed on each unit.
-The recovered packet layout included a 28 or 32-bit sensor ID, pressure, temperature, flag bits, and a CRC; neither sensor used encryption or a message authentication code.
+The rig was a USRP with a TVRX daughterboard running GNU Radio, plus a commodity ATEQ VT55 trigger tool.
+To reverse the frame format, they recorded I/Q while varying temperature and pressure in a controlled setting, then matched the resulting bit patterns against the sensor IDs printed on each unit.
+The recovered layout held a 28 or 32-bit sensor ID, pressure, temperature, flag bits, and a CRC.
+Neither sensor used encryption or a message authentication code.

-Two consequences follow.
-First, static sensor IDs enable passive vehicle tracking: a roadside receiver with a low-noise amplifier can read sensor broadcasts at up to 40 meters, with no line of sight required.
-Second, the ECU accepts any packet with a matching sensor ID, so spoofed frames trigger real warnings.
-The team drove a second vehicle alongside the target on Interstate I-26 and triggered both the low-pressure and general-warning lights on the dashboard.
-One extended spoofing run permanently corrupted the target TPMS ECU, requiring dealer replacement.
+That design has two consequences.
+Because the sensor IDs are static, a roadside receiver with a low-noise amplifier can read broadcasts at up to 40 meters and passively track a vehicle, with no line of sight required.
+And because the ECU accepts any packet carrying a matching sensor ID, spoofed frames trigger real warnings.
+Driving a second vehicle alongside the target on Interstate I-26, the team lit both the low-pressure and general-warning lights on the dashboard.
+One extended spoofing run permanently corrupted the target TPMS ECU, which then needed dealer replacement.

 The authors proposed ID re-randomisation on tire changes; that recommendation remains largely unimplemented in production.
 The Synacktiv 2024 entry below shows what TPMS spoofing can become when combined with a vulnerable parser stack in a downstream ECU.